mattmars3/mattmarsico.com/content/aboutme.md

 toc = true
 +++
 # Who Am I?
 My name is Matt Marsico.
-I am a musician, programmer, and nerd.
+I am a musician, programmer, and hobbyist.
 My interests span across technology, music, fitness, and more.

 ## Music
 ### The Beginning